Cityscape (David "Fathead" Newman album)

-Cityscape is an album by saxophonist David "Fathead" Newman which was recorded in 2005 and released on the HighNote label early the following year.
+Cityscape is an album by American saxophonist David "Fathead" Newman which was recorded in 2005 and released on the HighNote label early the following year.

 Reception

 In his review on AllMusic, Thom Jurek states "Cityscape is one of those moments where a veteran jazzman places himself in a setting in order to showcase the music he's made -- David "Fathead" Newman is beginning his sixth decade as a working musician—what he's learned and where he's likely to travel ...
 Newman's consistency as a bandleader is remarkable and this is yet another session that proves the point.
 The man is a treasure".
 In JazzTimes, Chris Kelsey noted "Cityscape proves that Newman hasn’t lost much off his fastball.
 He’s still a solid, straight-forward improviser, heavy on blues feeling and refreshingly light on frills".